wintercms/docs/plugin-components.md

 <a name="component-partials"></a>
 ## Component partials

-In addition to the default markup, components can also offer additional partials that can be used on the front-end or within the default markup itself.
+In addition to the default markup, components can also offer additional partials that can be used on the frontend or within the default markup itself.
 If the Demo ToDo component had a **pagination** partial, it would be located in **/plugins/winter/demo/components/todo/pagination.htm** and displayed on the page using:

     {% partial 'demoTodo::pagination' %}